AntonyPapadakis/DBsystems_project/README.md

 ## Datasets

 For the experiments conducted in this project we used two large scale query workloads.
-The first one is comprised of 100000 queries extracted through the casjobs of the SDSS dataset and the second one being the SQLShare released query workload.
+The first one is comprised of around 56700 queries extracted through the casjobs of the SDSS dataset and the second one being the SQLShare released query workload.

 ## Important note